6 Benefits of Running a Virtual Conference

 5. Environmentally Friendly

 The average conference produces 4.17 lbs of waste per attendee, per day (3.53 lbs of which will go to a landfill).
 Compounded across a three-day event with 1,000 attendees, this adds up to just over 12,500 lbs of waste – roughly equivalent to the weight of four compact cars.
 Running your events online can help the planet by avoiding such waste.

 Unlike in-person events, online events can effortlessly provide important data to help you make decisions: you can learn precisely how many people checked in for each session, how long they stayed tuned in for, how many questions were asked (and what questions), and more.

 Running Online Events with Attendease

-If you are ready to learn more about running your next event online, register now to watch the webinar: Running Online events with Attendease.
+If you are ready to learn more about running your next event online, watch our webinar on-demand: Running Online events with Attendease.